-Answer Dual EPs are employment plans that include requirements for both an initial six month period of either ATI or SIWS, followed by a two-year EPBC participation period.
+Answer Dual EPs are employment plans that include requirements for both an initial six month period of either ATI or SIWS, followed by a two-year WorkBC ES participation period.

-Dual EPs allow staff to refer clients who appear capable of independent job search to SIWS for an initial six month period, followed by a referral to EPBC if the client’s job search is not successful, without the need to create a new EP.
+Dual EPs allow staff to refer clients who appear capable of independent job search to SIWS for an initial six month period, followed by a referral to WorkBC ES if the client’s job search is not successful, without the need to create a new EP.

-Similarly, for clients with short-term medical conditions or other temporary barriers, Dual EPs allow an initial six month period for the client to recuperate or otherwise resolve their barriers, followed by a referral to EPBC, without the need to create a new EP.
+Similarly, for clients with short-term medical conditions or other temporary barriers, and not exempt from an EP, Dual EPs allow an initial six month period for the client to recuperate or otherwise resolve their barriers, followed by a referral to WorkBC ES, without the need to create a new EP.

 Question Is the "referral" date on the employment plan the date that the client is seeing the referring worker and is being referred to a program OR is it the date that the client has booked an appointment with the service provider or program?

 Answer The date of referral(s) is the date the client was referred to the program / service.